Huegoxaga/notes/git/README.md

 - `git branch --set-upstream-to <remoteBranchName>` or `git branch -u <remoteBranchName>` set the remote tracking branch for the local branch.
 - `git push origin --delete branchName` Delete the branch in the remote repos.
 - `git checkout branchName` Switch branch.
+- `git checkout -b branchName` create a new branch and switch to that branch.
 - `git merge` Combines remote tracking branch into current local branch.
 - `git merge branchName` Merge certain branch to the current branch, when done input commit message.
 - `git merge origin/remoteBranch` Merge certain remote branch to the current branch, when done input commit message.